gensort Data Generator

 sorted records.

-file to validate.
+summaries file to validate.
+File options may immediately

 Example 1 - to validate the sorted order of a single sort output file: